Skip to navigation Skip to content

 My Aged Care General Service Offer

-As part of the 2021-22 Budget, the Australian Government announced it was implementing an aged care reform package.
-The reform package aims to build an aged care system that provides high quality and safe care for older Australians.
+As part of the 2021-22 Budget, the Australian Government implemented an aged care reform package.
+The reform package builds an aged care system that provides high quality and safe care for older Australians.

 Correspondence nominees and aged care services